mastering-genkit/mastering-genkit-go/src/chapters/15-client-integration.md

 ## Introduction

 Building an AI-powered backend is only half the story.
-The true magic happens when your Genkit Go server seamlessly connects with client applications across different platforms.
+The real value comes when your Genkit Go server connects with client applications across different platforms.
 This chapter explores the art and science of integrating a Genkit Go API server with three popular client frameworks: Flutter for mobile, Angular for web, and Next.js for modern web applications.

 In today's multi-platform world, users expect consistent experiences whether they're on their phone, tablet, or desktop.
 They want real-time streaming responses, beautiful interfaces, and reliable performance.
 Through this chapter, you'll learn how to deliver these experiences by building a complete cooking game application that works across all platforms.

 You'll discover how different client architectures handle the same backend API, compare streaming implementations across platforms, and understand the nuances of mobile versus web development.
-Most importantly, you'll gain practical insights into building production-ready applications that leverage Genkit's powerful AI capabilities while providing delightful user experiences.
+Most importantly, you'll gain practical insights into building production-ready applications that use Genkit's AI capabilities while providing enjoyable user experiences.

 ## What You'll Build